chesscoders/netopia-card/README.md

 **Version 2 Update Notice**: This version (v2) introduces significant changes from v1, including configuration options and methods.
 Please see the migration guide below for details.

 Netopia Card is a lightweight NodeJS library designed to integrate the [Netopia mobilPay](https://netopia-payments.com) payment gateway into your projects with ease.
-It allows for the construction of Netopia mobilPay requests from input data, supports split payments, and validates Netopia mobilPay responses using the private key associated with your account.
+It allows for the construction of Netopia mobilPay requests from input data and validates Netopia mobilPay responses using the private key associated with your account.

 ## Installation